 I recently stubbled upon a wonderful pop up square called Ecclestone Yards in Victoria where I thought I would try their lovely floral cocktails (for the research, for the research) and I highly recommend going there for a taste or two.

-There was a Chelsea Flower Show inspired cocktail I tried when we went to the Show was the ”Chelsea Summer Blush”.
-Now people, I wont lie to you.
+There was a Chelsea Flower Show inspired cocktail I tried when we went to the Show called the ”Chelsea Summer Blush”.
+Now people, I won’t lie to you.
 This nearly knocked my socks off but it was so tasty I might have had two.
 The Chelsea blush included sloe gin, crème de violette, lemon juice, egg white and a spritz of lavender essence.
 I wish I could tell you the measurements but like I said, I had two.

 It has only been in the last 10 years that the cocktail renaissance has really taken off.
 Cocktails are now an art – they’re innovative and that’s all down to the genius of the mixologists.
 You might think the term ‘mixology’ is a rather fancy name, like calling a florist a ‘floristronaut’ but I think its a perfect name for them.
-And i may just adopt ‘floristronaut’.
+And I may just adopt ‘floristronaut’.